 The drainage specialist for healthcare

-For any healthcare facilities, such as hospitals, residential homes and surgeries, a drain blockage is not only inconvenient, it can seriously compromise patient care.
-Putting your drainage system in professional hands, therefore, is the best move.
+For any healthcare facility — hospitals, residential homes and surgeries — a drain blockage is not only inconvenient, it can seriously compromise patient care.
+That’s why putting your drainage system in professional hands is the best move.

 A specialist company that will handle any emergency with the minimum of disruption, anytime of the day or night, is a must.
 As is one able to provide all other drainage services too — from asset surveys to regular maintenance visits, along with a full range of remedial solutions, advice and consultancy.
 Like the team here at UKDN Waterflow (LG).